 - Preserve user control over financial boundaries

-Don't trade your privacy for convenience.
-Get intelligent renewal alerts and dashboard organization without surrendering your financial ledger.
+<BlogCTA variant="accent" title="Secure Your Financial Data" description="Don't trade your privacy for convenience.
+Get intelligent renewal alerts and dashboard organization without surrendering your financial ledger." />

 Final Thoughts

+Convenience feels intelligent.
+But intelligence without boundaries becomes intrusion.
 The safest subscription tracker is not necessarily the most automated one.
 It is the one architected with restraint.
+For users prioritizing privacy, control, and fintech security, a manual-first model like SubDupes represents a deliberate and risk-aware choice.